ArkBriar/BtQt/README.md

 There may be some little problems when running debug version, but you could fix it by modifying macro "DebugQmlSrc" in main.cpp.

 ##### **Install**

+Installation has not be considered.

+### Release Notes

+The release packages are all compiled in Travis-CI with

+- OS: ubuntu 12.04.5 LTS
+- CC: gcc-4.8
+- CXX: g++-4.8
+- Qt: Qt5.4.2

+So if there are some problems, please send an email to me.

 ### License